carbon-language/carbon-lang/llvm/docs/LangRef.rst

     inlining this function is desirable (such as the "inline" keyword in C/C++).
 It is just a hint; it imposes no requirements on the inliner.
+``jumptable``
+    This attribute indicates that the function should be added to a jump-instruction table at code-generation time, and that all address-taken references to this function should be replaced with a reference to the appropriate jump-instruction-table function pointer.
+Note that this creates a new pointer for the original function, which means that code that depends on function-pointer identity can break.
+So, any function annotated with ``jumptable`` must also be ``unnamed_addr``.
 ``minsize``
     This attribute suggests that optimization passes and code generator passes make choices that keep the code size of this function as small